Shaddai

 When was the Mishkan Dedicated?

-Why is it called the Mishkan?
+Why is the Tabernacle called the Mishkan?

 The word mishkan comes from the Hebrew word lishkon, meaning to rest, and was considered to be the resting place of the Shechinah (presence of the LORD).
 The mishkan is also called mishkan ha’eidut - the mishkan of testimony - since it testified of God’s forgiveness of the Jewish people for their idolatry with the egel maseikhah (Golden Calf).